The 7 Best Places to Take Your Campervan in the UK

 We begin our recommendations with one of the most far-reaching, remote places in the UK.
 The Isle of Harris is one of the islands that makes up the Outer Hebrides and is reachable by the Ulg-Tarbert ferry.

-The Isle of Harris is known for its sandy beaches, which are reminiscent of the Caribbean on a good day, and for the rugged mountains that offer sweeping views over the stunning islands.
-Rich in history and tradition, and known for its strong, self-sufficient communities, exploring the Isle of Harris at any point of the year promises sunsets, uninterrupted views of unending landscape and a sense of serenity like no other.
+The Isle of Harris is known for its stunning sandy beaches and rugged mountains that offer sweeping views over the islands.
+Rich in history and tradition, the island comprises strong, self-sufficient communities, making it a unique and beautiful place to visit at any time of year.

 Where Should I Stay?

-Horgabost Campsite may be a basic campsite (which means it offers no electric hook-up), but it’s situated right on the beach with level pitches.
-Facilities include drinking water, showers, toilets, and a washing up area on-site.
-The campsite even has convenient access to a stunning beach that spans the curve of the bay.
+Horgabost Campsite is an excellent choice, situated right on the beach with level pitches.
+It has basic facilities including drinking water, showers, toilets, and a washing-up area on-site, although it doesn’t offer electric hook-ups.
+With convenient access to a stunning beach that spans the curve of the bay, this is right at the top of our list.

-The Hebrides consists mostly of single-track roads, so if you plan on traveling with a larger campervan, you tow a caravan, or you are a nervous driver, this may not be the right spot for you.
-However, for those with a sense of adventure and a desire for a slower-paced, scenic escape to remote UK, this is the place for you.
+The Hebrides consists mostly of single-track roads, so if you plan on travelling with a larger campervan, you tow a caravan, or you are a nervous driver, this may not be the right spot for you.
+However, for those with a sense of adventure and a desire for a slower-paced, scenic escape to remote parts of the UK, this is just the place for you.

 What Is There to Do?

-But for those wanting something more to do, there’s plenty on offer.
-Renowned for its food and drink, the Isle of Harris has a very popular gin distillery, a wide array of shops that provide local produce and fine dining.
-There are also opportunities for rare bird watching, sea cruises, water sports and other adrenaline-fuelled activities.
+But for those seeking more, there’s plenty to keep you busy.
+Renowned for its food and drink, the Isle of Harris has a very popular gin distillery, a variety of shops that provide local produce, and fine dining.
+There are also lots of opportunities for nature lovers with bird watching, sea cruises, water-sports and other adrenaline-fuelled activities.

 Who Should Go?

-While small children may enjoy the Isle of Harris, if you live outside of Scotland, the drive may be too long for rewards of its open, rugged landscape.
-However, for older families, couples and those with a sense of adventure and a willingness to travel, the Isle of Harris is an ideal place to explore in the UK.
+While small children may enjoy visiting the Isle of Harris, if you live outside of Scotland, the drive may be too long.
+However, for families with older children, couples, and those with a sense of patience and adventure, the Isle of Harris is an ideal location to visit in the UK.

 What Campervan Will I Need?

-The Isle of Harris is mainly single-track roads, especially if you want to explore freely.
-So, the smaller the campervan, the more easily you’ll be able to get around.
-Just be cautious that garages are few and far between, so it pays to have a working mechanical knowledge.
+The Isle of Harris is mainly single-track roads, so the smaller the campervan, the easier it will be for you to explore.
+It’s also important to note that garages are few and far between, so it’s particularly useful if you have working mechanical knowledge.

 Where Should I Stay?